fszewczyk/shkyera-engine/docs/tutorials/get_started.md

 ## Hello world!

-We will begin by creating a simple program that writed `Hello world!` to the console.
+We will begin by creating a simple program that writes `Hello world!` to the console.

 On the top-left, in the `Objects` widget, click `Create` and then `Empty Object`.